translate/l10n-guide/docs/guide/spelling_checkers.rst

 * `OpenOffice.org Lingucomponent
   <http://lingucomponent.openoffice.org/spell_dic.html>`_
 * `Konjugator <http://www.rhedadur.org.uk/index.php?lg=en>`_ is a browser-based
   conjugator for Welsh verbs.
-This might be usefull for developing your own spelling and grammar checkers in your language.
+This might be useful for developing your own spelling and grammar checkers in your language.

 For spell checker development on OSX, these links might be useful.
 Just check